Who is responsible for the processing of your personal data?

 - photographs, audio and video recordings and web streaming related to the event,

-- participant list with your name and affiliation, which will be shared among participants,
+- participant list with your name, surname and supervising teacher's email address which will be shared among participants,

 - invitations to future YEYS events that the EESC may organise.